Akryum/vue-supply/README.md

 ## Registration

-It is recommended to register the supply definition to enable injection in components and in the vuew store.
+It is recommended to register the supply definition to enable injection in components and in the vuex store.

 ```javascript
 import { register } from 'vue-supply'